 The Father and the Son were equal in the same sense that an earthly son may be equal to his father (Philippians 2:5-6), yet the Father is - and always will be - “head of Christ” (1Corinthians 15:24-28, 1Corinthians 11:3, John 14:28).

-See the study series at this site: “The Trinity Questioned”.
+See the study series at this site: “The Trinity Question.”

 7. Intelligent beings were made for the indwelling of the Creator (John 17:20-23).
 On the first day of their existence, Adam and Eve were thus indwelt and experienced a oneness with God.
 Satan and his angels had long ago resisted the Spirit of God, until they were no longer indwelt.
 Satan deceived Eve, the first woman, into open rebellion against God’s expressed will.
 Adam could not bear to lose Eve.
 He did not trust the Creator to solve the problem, and he chose to share the fate of his wife (Genesis Chapter 3, Rom.
 8:22).

 God has promised to restore the indwelling, but He will not overpower our will (Jer.
 31:31, Ezek.
 36:24-28).
 He has allowed us to choose, whether to open our hearts, or to harden them.
-Adam and Eve lost the full indwelling, and their children also were born without that connection to God.
+Adam and Eve lost the connection with their Creator, and their children also were born without the indwelling.
 Death was - and will be - the sure result.
 Mankind was alienated from God (Genesis Chapter 3).

 8. “We are reconciled to the Father, through the Son (Rom.
 5:10, Colossians 1:19-20, 2Corinthians 5:18-19, Ephesians 1:1-12).
 When mankind was separated from the Father, Christ became the only connection between Heaven and earth (1 Tim.
 2:5).
 He would try to bring about a reconciliation.
 The human race was given probation, based upon what God had promised to do through His son.

 The Father gave His Spirit without measure to His Son (John 3:34).
 “It pleased the Father that in Him all the fullness should dwell” (Colossians 1:19, Acts 10:38).
-It was this complete indwelling of the Spirit of God, which enabled Christ to live without sin (Hebrews 9:14).
+It was this complete indwelling of His Father that enabled Christ to live without sin (Hebrews 9:14).
 He referred to His own body as the Temple of God (John 1:16-21).
 After His death on the cross, He was raised to life by His Father (Galatians 1:1, 1Peter 1:3, Ephesians 1:17-20).

 Christ came to earth as the representative of His Father.
 His every act was directed by the Father.
 His teaching came from the Father, not from Himself (John 14:10, John 15:15, John 7:16, John 8:28, John 10:18, John 10:32, John 12:49).
 Though entitled to worship because He was the only begotten Son of God, as a man He pointed to His Father, telling all men to worship Him (Heb.
 1:6, Jn.
 4:21-24).

 10. At the cross of Calvary, Jesus suffered the full wrath of God (Romans 8:32, Luke 15:34).
 He was treated by God, as unrepentant sinners will finally be treated (Matthew 27:46, Romans 8:32, Isaiah 53:10).
 Satan was allowed to cloud the mind of Christ, until it seemed the Father had withdrawn from Him.
-This separation from His Father broke His heart.
-This is what killed him.
 Even so, Christ remained “obedient unto death” (Philippians 2:8).